-Dissociative seizures are similar to epileptic seizures in that they cause episodes of involuntary movements and behaviors.
-However, while epileptic seizures result from abnormal electrical signals in the brain, dissociative seizures happen for psychological reasons.
+Dissociative seizures are similar to epileptic seizures as they cause involuntary movements and behaviors.
+However, unlike epileptic seizures, dissociative seizures happen for psychological reasons.

 Dissociative seizures can look similar to epileptic seizures, which means that many people initially receive an incorrect diagnosis.
 This can be harmful, as the treatments and medications for epilepsy will not work for someone who has dissociative seizures.

 However, once doctors make the correct diagnosis, people can begin psychotherapy to address the underlying cause of the seizures.
 With treatment, dissociative seizures can

 This article discusses the symptoms, causes, diagnosis, and treatment of dissociative seizures.
 It also offers tips for dealing with the condition.

 Dissociative seizures are a type of nonepileptic seizure resulting from psychological distress.
 They cause episodes of involuntary movements or behaviors.
 In the United States, doctors refer to these seizures as psychogenic nonepileptic seizures (PNES).